 The SVS 2000 Pro Series

-There are three models in the pro 2000 series: the sealed cabinet SB 2000 pro, the ported PB 2000 pro, and a throwback model to the original SVS subs, the PC 2000 Pro, their ported cylinder-shaped subwoofer.
-All three models use a 550-watt power amp capable of 1500 watts on Peaks.
-The SB 2000 Pro is about a 15-inch cube and weighs close to 50 pounds.
-This will likely be the go-to subwoofer for a lot of systems.
-It is well under $1000 can deliver bass down to 17 Hertz and produce up to 121 dB of pressure at 30 Hertz.
+There are three models in the 2000 series: The sealed cabinet SB 2000 pro, the ported PB 2000 Pro, and a throwback model to the original SVS subs.
+All of them use a 550-watt power amp capable of 1500 watts on Peaks.

 The PB and PC 2000 Pro also come with plugs for the ports if you want to fine-tune it more with your room.
-To our ears, the SB 2000 Pro offers a ton of performance for the money and might be the best value in the entire series.
+To our ears, SB offers a ton of performance for the money and might be the best value in the whole series.

 The SVS 3000 Series

-For the 3000 series, SVS took everything they have and their particular driver used for the 2000 Pro series and added a few more tricks.
-First, it’s a 13-inch high excursion woofer, and the first in the line use a flat inch wind voice coil, which reduces mass and improves driver efficiency.
-You’ll have 800 watts of continuous power and 2500 watts peak power on hand with both models.
-Even the sealed SVS SB 3000 can produce bass down to 18 Hertz and put out almost 127 dB at 30 Hertz, which is just astonishing.
+For their 3000 series, SVS took everything they have from the 2000 Pro series with a few more tricks.
+They made it into a 13-inch high excursion woofer and used another flat voice coil to reduce mass for better driver efficiency.
+The sealed SB model has 800 watts of continuous power and 2500 peak while the ported one can go down to 18 Hertz producing almost 127 dB at 30 hertz which is astonishing.

 The SVS 4000 Series